 You have great courage and heartiness when bison is your power animal.
 You stand firmly by your convictions even when others doubt you.
 Your inner resolve empowers you to overcome obstacles.
 You nurture and shelter family.
 Powerful energy comes from focusing your mind.
 You generously provide for and uplift your community.
 Nature and freedom deeply fulfill you.

-See also 13 Spiritual Meanings and Symbolism of Mouse
+See also White Cat Spiritual Meaning and Symbolism

 Bison Dream Interpretation